wilsonmar/wilsonmar.github.io/_posts/2016-08-01-windows-on-mac.md

    Defragmenting, shrinking, and cleaning up VMware Fusion virtual machine disks</a>
    <br /><br />

-   ### Keyboard

-   To press the Windows key, press the command key.

-   To press F keys (F2, etc.), hold down the fn key and press F2, etc. at the top row.

    ### Settings

    Several topics below refer to use of VMWare Tools installed from inside Windows.